 Starts a single RTView configuration specified in the rtvservers.dat file:

-start_rtv [Configuration Name]
+start_rtv [Configuration Name] (Append .sh on UNIX)

 Configuration Name is the RTView configuration name specified in the rtvservers.dat file.
 The action applies to all servers or clients specified in the configuration.